PaddlePaddle/Parakeet/examples/fastspeech2/aishell3/README.md

 ```
 The dataset is split into 3 parts, namely `train`, `dev` and` test`, each of which contains a `norm` and `raw` sub folder.
 The raw folder contains speech、pitch and energy features of each utterances, while the norm folder contains normalized ones.
 The statistics used to normalize features are computed from the training set, which is located in `dump/train/*_stats.npy`.

 Also there is a `metadata.jsonl` in each subfolder.
-It is a table-like file which contains phones, text_lengths, speech_lengths, durations, path of speech features, path of pitch features, path of energy features and id of each utterance.
+It is a table-like file which contains phones, text_lengths, speech_lengths, durations, path of speech features, path of pitch features, path of energy features, speaker and id of each utterance.

 ## Train the model
 ```bash